The following are the South Dakota veterans’ benefits programs for education, healthcare, housing and employment for 2018-2019.

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the South Dakota veterans’ benefits programs for education in 2018.
+The following are the South Dakota veterans’ benefits programs for education in 2018 and 2019.

 Free Tuition for Veterans

 Honorably discharged SD residents who had service after Aug.
 1, 1990 and received a campaign, expeditionary, or service medal for combat operations are eligible for free tuition at state colleges.
 They must not be eligible for the GI Bill or other federal education benefit.
 You get one month of free tuition for each month of “qualifying service” with a minimum of one, up to a maximum of four, academic years.

 Free Tuition for Children of Veterans Who Died On Duty

 Children under the 25, who are residents of South Dakota, and whose parent was killed in action or died of other causes while on active duty, are eligible for free tuition at a state supported school.
 The parent must have been a South Dakota resident for at least six months immediately before entering active duty.

 Guard members are eligible for a fifty percent reduction in undergraduate tuition charges at any state supported school for up to a maximum of 128 undergraduate credits and 32 graduate credits.

 RELATED: National Guard Tuition Assistance